Munich family offices · Cross-border positioning

 Holding brand and operating brand for the US.

-How family offices entering the United States separate the holding brand from the operating brand, and why the seam between them has to be visible to the American reader.
+How family offices entering the United States separate the holding brand from the operating brand, and why the seam between them has to be visible to the American buyer.

 Engagements